ChronoDot - Ultra-precise Real Time Clock - v2.1

 The DS3231 has an internal crystal and a switched bank of tuning capacitors.
-The temperature of the crystal is continously monitored, and the capacitors are adjusted to maintain a stable frequency.
+The temperature of the crystal is continuously monitored, and the capacitors are adjusted to maintain a stable frequency.
 Other RTC solutions may drift minutes per month, especially in extreme temperature ranges...the ChronoDot will drift less than a minute per year.
-This makes the ChronoDot very well suited for time critical applications that cannot be regularly synchronized to an external clock.
+This makes the ChronoDot very well suited for time-critical applications that cannot be regularly synchronized to an external clock.

 The ChronoDot will plug into a standard solderless breadboard and also has mounting holes for chassis installation.